 Mendelow’s Matrix consists of four boxes representing stakeholders with:

-This is the group that require most focus by keeping them both updated of any strategic change and empowered to steer the direction of change (or at least feel that they have the opportunity to input into the direction of the project).
+This is the group that requires the most focus by keeping them both updated of any strategic change and empowered to steer the direction of change (or at least feel that they have the opportunity to input into the direction of the project).

 - High Interest and Low Power – This group have an interest in what is happening, however they are unlikely to have the power to influence change.
 This group should be kept informed.
 Whilst they have little power themselves, they could attempt to join forces with a group with power.

 - Low Interest and High Power – This group of stakeholders have the potential to move into the ‘High Interest and High Power’ group so it is essential that they are kept satisfied.
 By keeping them satisfied they are less likely to gain interest and exercise their power to influence.

 - Low Interest and Low Power – This group is unlikely to have an interest in the organization and the strategic direction.
 This is often due to their lack of power to influence a situation.
 They are likely to accept the position and show little, if any, resistance.